hetuo/MapReduce/README.md

 What is the driest month in the bay area?
 This should include a histogram with data from each month.
 (Note: how did you determine what data points are in the bay area?)<br>
 See driest.pdf<br>

+I don't know how create the histogram automatically, so I used the python script to create this "histogram" with attribute moisture instead of temperature.
+From this picture, we can know that in bay area the average mositure level in march is the lowest during the whole year.
+So march is the driest month in the bay area.  <br>

   1 # Bay area driest<br>
   2 01  90.0    1.0 80802.54275810026   30.108865710560625<br><br>
   3 02  97.0    1.0 41408.41587239993   27.227335164835164<br>